Access to Octopus and Ultra

-Applications are now invited for direct access and approved programme access to the ULTRA and OCTOPUS facilities of the CLF in the Research Complex at Harwell (Lasers for Science Facility) during Period 1 of 2016 (Access from May to October 2016).
+Applications are now invited for direct access and approved programme access to the Ultra and Octopus facilities of the Central Laser Facility (CLF) in the Research Complex at Harwell during Period 2 of 2016 (Access from November 2016 to May 2017).

 For this call applications are invited for the following modes of access: